Harsh-debug04/autoai-framework/README.md

 AutoAI is an open-source framework that automates key stages of the machine learning lifecycle for tabular data.
 This version contains the core engine for data loading, cleaning, EDA, training, tuning, and explainability, all accessible via a powerful command-line interface (CLI) and a servable REST API.

-This project was developed to a point where the core backend is functional but could not be fully containerized due to environment constraints.
-It is ready to be picked up in a new environment for final deployment and UI development.
+This project is ready to be picked up in a new environment for final deployment and UI development.

 ---